-The Make in India program was launched by Prime Minister Modi in September 2014 as part of a wider set of nation-building initiatives.
+The Make in India initiative was launched by Prime Minister in September 2014 as part of a wider set of nation-building initiatives.
 Devised to transform India into a global design and manufacturing hub, Make in India was a timely response to a critical situation: by 2013, the much-hyped emerging markets bubble had burst, and India’s growth rate had fallen to its lowest level in a decade.
-The promise of the BRICS nations had faded, and India was tagged as one of the so-called ‘Fragile Five’.
+The promise of the BRICS Nations (Brazil, Russia, India, China and South Africa) had faded, and India was tagged as one of the so-called ‘Fragile Five’.
 Global investors debated whether the world’s largest democracy was a risk or an opportunity.
 India’s 1.2 billion citizens questioned whether India was too big to succeed or too big to fail.
 India was on the brink of severe economic failure.

 To start a movement, you need a strategy that inspires, empowers and enables in equal measure.
 Make in India needed a different kind of campaign: instead of the typical statistics-laden newspaper advertisements, this exercise required messaging that was informative, well-packaged and most importantly, credible.
 It had to (a) inspire confidence in India’s capabilities amongst potential partners abroad, the Indian business community and citizens at large; (b) provide a framework for a vast amount of technical information on 25 industry sectors; and (c) reach out to a vast local and global audience via social media and constantly keep them updated about opportunities, reforms, etc.